What better science experiment to do when discussing the earth’s atmosphere than the classic baking soda & vinegar

 How Do Humans Interact with Carbon Dioxide?

 Carbonated beverages, of course!
 Well, that is certainly one example but there are many additional ways human beings use carbon dioxide.
 We also rely on carbon dioxide in baking.
 For instance, it is released by baking powder or yeast makes cakes and other delicious food items rise.

 Other uses include putting out fires with fire extinguishers.
 Carbon dioxide is denser than air so it works well to extinguish the fire as it suffocates or blankets the fire because it is heavier.
 If oxygen cannot get to a fire, it will die out.

 Carbon dioxide exists predominantly in the form of gas, but it also has a solid and a liquid form.
 It can only be solid when temperatures are below -78 C. The solid form of carbon dioxide, commonly known as Dry Ice, is used in theatres to create stage fogs, to do super cool science experiments, and make things like “magic potions” bubbles.

 Liquid carbon dioxide mainly exists when carbon dioxide is dissolved in water.
 Carbon dioxide is only water-soluble when pressure is maintained.
-After pressure drops the CO2 gas will try to escape to air.
+After pressure drops the CO2 gas will try to escape to the air.
 This event is characterized by the CO2 bubbles forming into the water.